mposolda/many-portal-containers/SHARED-DS-SETUP.md

 (For example: For workspace "system" on portal container "portal" you will have tables like:
 JCR_ISYSTEM_portal, JCR_VSYSTEM_portal, JCR_RSYSTEM_portal
 and for workspace "system" on portal container "sampleportal" you will have tables like: JCR_ISYSTEM_sampleportal, JCR_VSYSTEM_sampleportal, JCR_RSYSTEM_sampleportal.
-So total number of JCR tables is 3*5*X (3 is number of tables per workspace, 5 is number for workspaces in GateIn, X is number of portal containers))
+So total number of JCR tables is 3*5*X (3 is count of tables per workspace, 5 is count for workspaces in GateIn, X is count of portal containers))

 So for workspace "portal-system" you need to change property like this:
 &lt;property name="db-tablename-suffix" value="PSYSTEM${container.name.suffix}"/&gt;